RTEMS/rtems-docs/README.txt

           caller of this program.

    Note, the topic items are manually number.
 This makes is easier to see which item matches the text.
-Use <> for the number and try to align to column
-   76. If there is more than 9 items align to column 75.
-Use haning indents if an items extends over a single line.
+Use <> for the number and align at a position that works and makes the number as visible as possible.
+Use hanging indents if an items extends over a single line.

 7. Use the RTEMS domain references for URLs and mailing lists.
 For example to insert the RTEMS developers list use: